 Sadly, many opioid fatalities involve more than just one drug.
 More than 17 percent of Americans we polled said they’d injected cocaine at least once in their lives, while more than seven percent said they’d injected methamphetamine or opiates.

-Our survey found that some areas of the U.S. may be more impacted by drug misuse and overdoses than others.
+Our survey found that some areas of the U.S. may be more impacted by drug abuse and overdoses than others.
 People we polled from the Midwest and Pacific states (including California, Colorado, and Ohio) told us they’d overdosed an average of nearly four times.
 While nearly 2,000 people died from opioid abuse in Massachusetts in 2016 (a rate nearly double that of 2013), Americans we surveyed from the Northeast had the lowest average experience with drug overdoses – nearly three on average.

 Our study also found that overdose rates didn’t directly correlate to the likelihood of seeking support through rehab facilities.
 While Americans from the Midwest nearly tied for the average number of overdoses across the country, they were generally less likely to participate in rehab than people from Western Pacific states or the South.
 For some, the fear of failure, rejection, and even sobriety itself can be key reasons why addiction recovery or rehab can feel so frightening.
 In reality, half of recovering drug users will relapse at some point – but that doesn’t necessarily indicate failure.
 Across the country, more than 23 million Americans have recovered from drug and alcohol misuse with the help of professional care and rehabilitation.